MrDham/OpenTheremin_V4_with_MIDI/README.md

 # OPEN THEREMIN V4
 # SCULPTURE MODE
-This version will auto calibate every 15 minutes if played and every 90 seconds if left alore
+This version will auto calibate every 15 minutes if played and every 90 seconds if left alone

 # MIDI IMPLEMENTATION - V2.0